epicosy/cb-repair/README.md

 src/operations/test.py, tools/generate-polls/generate-polls, tools/compile.sh``` are executable.
 * To run on Docker, core dumps need to be enabled.
 * Polls generation needs to be performed only once.
-* Some positive tests timeout with 10 seconds limit.
-A check for that will be added.
-* Some negative tests don't core.
-A check for that will be added.
-* The challenge A_Game_of_Chance fails when tested.

 ## Getting Started